wandb/launch-jobs/jobs/sweep_schedulers/README.md

 1. There are **two** different jobs that must be included in the sweep config!
 One is the training job, which can be created by running a local wandb run that has a call to `run.log_code()` (or is run inside of a container with the `WANDB_DOCKER` environment variable set).
 The second job is the one created by running the schedulers in this folder (job creation automatically handled).
 2. For the `wandb_scheduler.py`, set the `method` of the sweep (bayes, grid, random) in the `scheduler.settings.method` key.
 All sweep schedulers sourced from jobs require `method: custom` in the top-level of the sweep configuration.

-### Optuna

-More information specific to the Wandb-Optuna sweep scheduler can be found in the `wandb/examples` repo [here](https://github.com/wandb/examples/tree/master/examples/launch/launch-sweeps/optuna-scheduler)